 PDF icon mimm_611_seminar_evaluation_form.pdf

-• The PhD Handbook is for students entering the PhD program with a MSc degree.
+• The PhD Handbook is for students entering the PhD program with an MSc degree.

-• The PhD Handbook - Switch is for students who internally transfer from the MIMM MSc program to the PhD program.
+• The PhD Handbook - Switch is for students transferring internally from the MIMM MSc program to the PhD program.

 PhD Forms and Guidelines